xubowenhaoren/Birdify/README.md

 - Weight decay = 0.0005
   - It lead to fluctuating training accuracy.
   - Loss remains high when comparing to other configurations.
-- We think that these two techniques are not necessarily bad, since the loss curves still show a decreasing pattern as the epochs increase.
-It just means that when the training time (in terms of epochs) is limited, these two techniques cannot help maximize the accuracy.
+- We think that these two techniques are not necessarily inappropriate, since the loss curves still show a decreasing pattern as the epochs increase.
+It just means that when the training time (in terms of epochs) is limited, these two techniques cannot efficiently help maximize the accuracy.

 **Techniques with mixed performance**